yezero/sandstorm/roadmap/README.md

-# Sandstorm Technology Roadmap
+# Thurly Technology Roadmap

-This directory describes all of the technology built or being built by the Sandstorm project.
+This directory describes all of the technology built or being built by the Thurly project.

 Throughout this roadmap, you'll find "TODO" entries.
 There are three kinds of TODOs: